 (b) comply with an agreement about the deferral of the payment of the contribution.

-(4) If a mortgage is registered against land, a requirement to pay an infrastructure contribution in respect of the land cannot be deferred unless the mortgagee consents in writing.
+(4) If a subdivided lot is subject to a mortgage, payment of an infrastructure contribution in respect of the lot cannot be deferred unless the mortgagee consents in writing.

-(5) The requirement ceases to be deferred on the earlier of —
+(5) The payment of an infrastructure contribution in respect of a subdivided lot ceases to be deferred on the earlier of —

 (a) the day on which the lot becomes a habitable lot; or